 Mexico auto plants to reopen as country weighs virus risks

-By Mark Stevenson, The Associated Press
+May 8, 2020 by Mark Stevenson, The Associated Press

 MEXICO CITY – On a day Mexico saw its worst daily increase yet in coronavirus cases, foreign-owned auto plants began setting dates for reopening.